 It’s very important that every surface of your 3D model has been assigned a wall thickness.
 When using your 3D modeling software, it is possible to design a surface without a wall thickness.
 Many visual 3D models (e.g., 3D models intended for games) only have surface visual purposes and thus do not have wall thickness.

 However, 3D printers need information about how thick you intend the wall of your object to be or if you want to print a completely solid model.
 Therefore, when turning a 3D model into a real 3D print, the wall thickness or volume information is needed.

 Wall thickness is simply the distance between one surface of your 3D model and its opposite sheer surface.
 Many printing problems can be traced back to wall thickness issues.
 The minimum printable wall thickness primarily depends on the material you choose.

-While a model might look great for 3D printing from the outside, intersections in the model can make it unprintable and confuse printers about what you want to print exactly.
+While a model might look great for 3D printing from the outside, intersections in the model can make it unprintable and confuse printers about what exactly you want to print.
 Intersections and walls within your design will therefore make your life difficult.
 That’s why it makes sense to think about your model in a 2-dimensional space first.

 Another problem that can occur is the phenomenon of so-called inward-facing or reversed faces.
 Most 3D modeling programs distinguish between the inside and outside of a surface in order to determine the model’s volume.